-Additional USDA disaster assistance information can be found on farmers.gov, including USDA resources specifically for producers impacted by tornadoes and flooding.
-Those resources include the Disaster-at-a-Glance fact sheet and Loan Assistance Tool.
+Additional USDA disaster assistance information can be found on farmers.gov, including USDA resources specifically for producers impacted by wildfire.
+Those resources include the Disaster Assistance Discovery Tool, Disaster-at-a-Glance fact sheet, Loan Assistance Tool, and Natural Disasters and .
 Additionally, FarmRaise offers an FSA educational hub with LIP and ELAP decision tools as well as farm loan resource videos.
 For FSA and NRCS programs, producers should contact their local USDA Service Center.
-For assistance with a crop insurance claim, producers and landowners should contact their crop insurance agent.???
+For assistance with a crop insurance.

+claim, producers and landowners should contact their crop insurance agent.